Find The Best Insurance

 So how does Rocket Lawyer work, and how do you know if it’s right for you?

-Rocket Lawyer is a website that lets you create legal documents that are personalized to your situation and state of residence.
+Rocket Lawyer is a website that lets you create estate-planning documents that are personalized to your situation and state of residence.
 Many of these documents can be created in a matter of minutes using Rocket Lawyer’s templates, which were researched and created by legal professionals.

 Rocket Lawyer recommends that anyone creating an estate plan should, at minimum, create a power of attorney and a last will and testament.
 They also provide other legal documents that can help you prepare for your death and medical emergencies.